Mia Risa Gomez: 2024–25 season

 Risa Gomez began the season by finishing twentieth at the 2024 CS Nebelhorn Trophy and tenth at the 2024 Tayside Trophy.
 She subsequently won the bronze medal at the 2024 Northern Lights Trophy before going on to finish eighteenth at the 2024 CS Tallinn Trophy.

 At the 2025 Norwegian Championships, Risa Gomez won her third consecutive national title.

 In January, following a bronze medal win at the 2025 Volvo Open Cup, Risa Gomez competed at the 2025 European Championships in Tallinn, Estonia.
 She fell on a triple flip jump in her short program and finished in sixteenth place in that part of the competition, but she rose to twelfth overall after the free skate.
 Hers was the best result at the European Championships for a Norwegian woman in almost 90 years after the retirement of Sonja Henie.
 She followed up this result with fifth-place finishes at the 2025 Nordic Open Championships and at the 2025 Sonja Henie Trophy.

 Going on to compete at the 2025 World Championships in Boston, Massachusetts, United States, Risa Gomez placed twenty-ninth in the short program and did not advance to the free skate segment.

+2025–26 season: Challenger Series bronze

+Risa Gomez opened her season by finishing seventh at the ISU Skate to Milano and winning bronze at the 2025 Budapest Trophy.
+In November, Risa Gomez won the Cup of Innsbruck.
+During her free skate, she landed seven triple jumps, which was a first for a Norwegian skater.
+The week after, she competed at the 2025 CS Warsaw Cup and won the bronze medal.
+This achievement marked the first time a Norwegian figure skater earned a medal in the ISU Challenger Series.
+The following month, Risa Gomez won her fourth consecutive national title at the 2026 Norwegian Championships.

+In January, Risa Gomez competed at the European Championships in Sheffield, England, finishing in fourteenth place overall.
+The following week, she won the silver medal behind Iida Karhunen at the 2026 Nordic Championships.
+Two months later, she won the silver medal at the 2026 Sonja Henie Trophy.

+At the 2026 World Championships, she finished 32nd in the short program segment, unable to qualify for the free skate.

+2026–27 season: Challenger Series gold

+Risa Gomez began the new season by competing at the 2026 Nebelhorn Trophy.
+She placed first in both program segments, winning the gold medal.
+Her gold medal marked the first ever Challenger Series gold for Norwegian skaters.